• Skip to primary navigation

 Tomato Blossom End Rot

 This rather random experience does make me question what is commonly known about tomato blossom end rot.
-It makes me wonder if the problem isn’t in the plant itself.
-Maybe it’s an unhealthy start, or roots that have not developed properly.
+It makes me wonder if the problem isn’t in the plant itself, not so much the soil.
+Maybe it’s an unhealthy start or roots that have not developed properly.

 How to treat blossom end rot